 No longer that of the past, antique decor made its way into 2020 and it made an impact.
 Subtle decor added

 to shelving or a console table were a popular way to pull it into your home.
 Also, you can't forget about large ornate floor mirrors that have made a statement focal point in many entryways and living spaces in 2020.

 Let's face it, storage techniques weren't invented or started in 2020.
 However, thanks to The Home Edit, I think many of us have made big changes in the way we organize many parts of our home.

-From pantry organization to labeling and to the many that I have seen create storage under their stairway - this one's for you.
-These savvy solutions will forever remain a popular trend for small space owners and renters but spending more time at home has caused even more of us to purge and organize.
+From pantry organization, to labeling, to the many that I have seen create storage under their stairway, this one's for you.
+These savvy solutions will remain a popular trend for small space owners and renters but spending more time at home has caused even more of us to purge and organize.

 I don't think I have to do much explaining with this one as I am sure we all felt the pressure to incorporate a home office into the works in 2020.
 We have relied on video conferencing all year and having a nice backdrop on calls doesn't hurt.
 Aside from that, just being in a space you could separate yourself and get work done was important for our mental health.
 2021 will continue to see a lot of this.

-Projected trends for 2021: extending the indoors outdoors, incorporating green solutions, making tiling larger, black kitchens, vintage and earthy, grounded shades - I am excited to see what comes of this year.
+Projected trends for 2021: extending the indoors outdoors, incorporating green solutions, making tiling larger, black kitchens, vintage and earthy, grounded shades.
+I'm excited to see what will come of this year.

-Trends don't mean your home needs to change - trends are part of growth.
-Incorporating new elements with the old is a good way to keep up with the latest and also give your home personality and a fresh start.
+With all of that being said, trends don't mean your home needs to change.
+Trends are a part of growth.
+Incorporating new elements with the old is a good way to keep up with the latest and also give your home personality with a fresh start.

 Cheers to a new year,